-BESE wipes impact Charter board clean in special meeting Friday morning
+BESE wipes Impact Charter board clean, appoints new members in special meeting Friday morning

 Impact officials said the audit was full of misinformation and fueled by a political agenda.
 That audit came after a raid at the school in May 2024 by the Legislative Auditor's office.

-When the audit was initially published, attorney Ron Haley took up the case for the charter school, saying the report was full of factual errors and requesting a restraining order on the audit being released to the public.
+When the audit was initially published, Haley took up the case for the charter school, saying the report was full of factual errors and requesting a restraining order on the audit being released to the public.
 After that was thrown out, Scott threatened to file a defamation lawsuit against the auditor's office.

+One of the board members who was removed said that the board itself was not accused of anything and should not have been removed and replaced by BESE.

+Haley clarified that the school would not be shutting down and that the students will still be served and educators will still be paid their salaries.

 More News